huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 }

 // Because the file was opened, an object was created
-// With ensures that the file will be closed and cleaned from memory when appropriate
+// With ensures that the file will be closed and cleared from memory when appropriate
 ```